leonoel/leonoel.github.io/_drafts/asynchronous-programming-and-clojure.md

 (delayed-println 42)                                                        ;; will print 42, 1 second later
 ```

 Let's look at delay-all-1s.
 It looks like a transducer, but it's not.
-It fails at beeing a transducer because it makes assumptions about the transducing context, that is, beeing run by an agent.
-If you pass it to `transduce`, it won't work as expected.
-However, as it stays compatible with transducers, you can compose them freely.
-You just have to remember to run it on an agent.
+What makes it fail at beeing a transducer is the reference to `*agent*`, an assumption about the transducing context.
+If you pass it to `transduce`, it won't work as expected because the transformation is expected to be purely synchronous.
+What we made is a generalization of the idea of transducers to express potentially asynchronous transformations that are meant to be run by an agent.
+Let's call it a mission, for that's what agents are in charge of.
+Transducers are a special case of missions.
+Beeing built the same way, missions have the same composability features as transducers.
+You can compose a mission with a transducer, and what you get is a mission.
 ```clojure
 (def delay-all-1s-inc (comp delay-all-1s (map inc)))